Rocky shoreline view.

 Sensory pleasures on the way to a lake and a waterfall.

-Difficulty level: Easy, except for the final (moderate) approach to Alamere Falls.
+Difficulty level: Easy to moderate, except for the brief, challenging approach to Alamere Falls.

 Why locals love it: Views; wildlife; spring flowers.